Poduszka12/PDF-Tools/README.md

 Program Overview:

-  This program allows you to replace product codes with clickable product links in PDF files, such as technical drawings.
+  This Flask program allows you to replace product codes with clickable product links in PDF files, such as technical drawings.
 Here's how it works:

 Manufacturer Information: